Sign In Forgot Password

 Rabbi Nathaniel Ezray

 Teaching and learning are the cornerstone of Rabbi Ezray’s rabbinate.
-He loves telling stories to the Preschool, teaching the Bnai Mitzvah students, digging deep into each verse of the Torah in our weekly Torah class.
-He loves interactive learning from the Bima and treasures every opportunity to teach.
+He loves telling stories to the Preschool, teaching the B'nai Mitzvah students, digging deep into each verse of the Torah in our weekly Torah class.
+He loves interactive learning from the bimah and treasures every opportunity to teach.

 Rabbi Ezray is involved in all aspects of local, national and international community.
-He has traveled to Mexico with American Jewish World Service seeking to understand how we can influence positive change for those in desperate situation.
-He works with organizations like AIPAC, the New Israel Fund, Jewish Learning Works, Camp Ramah, JCRC, JNF, Shalom Bayit Rabbinic Advisory Council, the Jewish Community Federation.
-He organized a community conference to address sexual abuse in the Jewish community and has been instrumental in creating interfaith connections.
+He has traveled to Mexico with American Jewish World Service seeking to understand how we can influence positive change for those in desperate situations.
+He works with a variety of organizations – including those fostering connection to Israel, Jewish education, civil engagement and helping those in need.
+He helped organize a community conference to address sexual abuse in the Jewish community and has been instrumental in creating interfaith connections.
 He currently serves as the President of the Northern California Board of Rabbis.
 His involvement spreads well beyond that of the four walls that we inhabit.

 Rabbi Ilana Goldhaber-Gordon